 Equality and diversity policy

-Our policy on including everyone - whatever their faith, race, culture, nationality or sexual orientation
+Our policy on including everyone - whatever their background, identity or experience

 See change log for recent updates to this webpage.

-We want everyone involved in Girlguiding to have a great experience, whoever they are and wherever they’re from.
+We want everyone involved in Girlguiding to have a great experience.

 This policy applies to all adult volunteers and adult members (all referred to as volunteers in policies), and staff in Girlguiding.

-Volunteers should read the policy alongside the equality and diversity procedure.
-Girlguiding employees should use the staff procedure on the intranet.
+Volunteers should read this policy alongside the equality and diversity procedure.
+Girlguiding employees should use the associated staff procedures on the intranet.

 Definitions used in this policy